TommosTools/TommosTools/packages/contextors/README.md

 ## Computing data with contextors

 Contextors are constructed using `createContextor`.
-They require an array of inputs, each of which is a Contextor or a `Contexto.Context` object, and a combining function, which returns data based on the current values associated with those inputs.
+They require an array of sources, each of which is a Contextor or a `Contexto.Context` object, and a combining function, which returns data based on the current values associated with those sources.

 A very simple contextor might depend on the value of a single context: